EvanHahn/trip-to-carbon-xyz/README.md

 const taxiFootprint = await carbonFootprint({
   country: 'USA',
-  appId: 'YourAppId',  //remove this property if you do not have an app id
+  token: 'YourAppToken',  //remove this property if you do not have a token
   distance: {
     amount: 10,
     unit: 'miles',